 You have a choice of locations and study modes to suit you.

-If you are a part-time or LLM student, you can take our Shared Modules by attending either our weekly Evening Classes (Mondays at Trinity House, Southwark, or Wednesdays at Malling Abbey, West Malling) or our fortnightly Teaching Days (Fridays at Malling Abbey, West Malling).
+If you are a part-time student you can take our Shared Modules by attending either our weekly Evening Classes (Mondays at Trinity House, Southwark, or Wednesdays online) or our fortnightly Teaching Days (Fridays at Malling Abbey, West Malling).
 If you are a full-time student, you will take a double amount of Shared Modules and will therefore attend a combination of these options: two sets of Evening Classes; one set of Evening Classes plus a set of Teaching Days; or two sets of Teaching Days (i.e., weekly Fridays).

-Furthermore, all students attend our annual Theological Symposium at Canterbury (coinciding with the Residential Week for ordinands).
+Furthermore, all students are invited to attend our annual Theological Symposium at Canterbury (coinciding with the Residential Week for ordinands).